devdekunle/AirBnB_clone/README.md

 show: Prints the string representation of an instance based on the class name and id of the instance

 destroy: Deletes an instance based on the class name and id (saves the change into the JSON file)

+all: Prints all string representation of all instances based or not on the class name.